-Discuss with the applicant specifically what it is that they are looking for.
-Is it in relation to specific exam?
-A particular grievance?
-Mitigating circumstance?
-The outcome of a Viva or Exam Board? – This provides the request with focus and reduces the impact on workloads
+First, discuss with the applicant specifically what it is that they are looking for.
+For example, is it in relation to specific exam, grievance, or mitigating circumstance?
+This provides the request with focus and reduces the impact on workloads.

-Contact colleagues and advise them that they will have to comply, go through records, and provide any email exchanges relevant to the request.
-Provide them with a deadline that will allow sufficient time for compiling and redacting (e.g. 10 days for gathering, and another 10 days for collation):
+Then contact colleagues and advise them that they will have to comply, go through their records, and provide any email exchanges relevant to the request.
+Give them a deadline that will allow enough time for compiling and redacting, for example 10 days for gathering, and another 10 days for collation.

 Staff must not delete any email correspondence once they are aware of the request.
-If emails have been inadvertently deleted, HIG can arrange for these to be recovered.
-Please note that by wilfully destroying any documents after a DSR has been submitted is illegal and subject to Court Action, fines or imprisonment
+If emails have been inadvertently deleted, IG can arrange for these to be recovered.
+Wilfully destroying any documents after a DSAR has been submitted is illegal and subject to court action, fines or imprisonment.

 Managers should make sure that arrangements are in place to cover staff absences.
 Annual leave is not a valid justification for late responses.

-Where subjective comments have been made about the applicant, you must notify HIG immediately.
-A member of the HIG team will advise accordingly
+Where subjective comments have been made about the applicant, you must notify IG immediately, and we will advise accordingly.

 Once the information has been gathered, it must be stored securely on your S Drive, in a folder that has been password protected.
-The password should only be shared with a minimum of colleagues.
-We would advise that only a maximum of 2 colleagues should know the password.
+The password should only be shared with at most two colleagues.

 You must ask the applicant how they would prefer the information – hard copy or electronic?

-If hard copy, ask the applicant to provide you with the address and send the information via tracked postal delivery or courier.
-Confirm by email that the information requested has been sent.
-Sometimes, the applicant will offer to come and collect the information.
-This is perfectly acceptable as long as the applicant provides I.D such as their matriculation card or passport.
+If hard copy, ask the applicant to give you the address and send the information via tracked postal delivery or courier.
+Confirm to the requester by email that the information has been sent to them.
+Sometimes, they will offer to come and collect the information.
+This is acceptable as long as they give proof of identity such as their matriculation card or passport.